I am a leader, speaker, writer, and anti-human trafficking advocate.

 I love passionately serving God and his people, bringing Him glory, and pursuing His kingdom work by sharing and living in the redemptive power of the cross.
 In addition to being a wife and the mother, I have dedicated my adult life to equipping, nurturing, and empowering a generation of leaders, mentoring and teaching women; and promoting education while serving and uplifting my community.

 When I am not ministering, I enjoy the arts (music, dance, theater, fashion) and relaxing with family and friends.
 I love great food!
 I also look forward to reading and going to the movies.

 Why Do I Blog?

-When I say, “I am a blogger,” people often get excited and respond, “Why do you blog?”
-My response goes something like this:
+When I mention that I am a blogger, people often ask, “Why do you blog?”
+My response often goes something like this:

-“For I am not ashamed of the gospel [of Jesus Christ], because it is the power of God that brings salvation to everyone who believes” Romans 1:16A (NIV)
+“For I am not ashamed of the gospel [of Jesus Christ], because it is the power of God that brings salvation to everyone who believes.”
+Romans 1:16A (NIV)

 The hidden blessing of blogging is that it has improved my prayer life.
 As I read the news and observe our culture, I write.
 I pray that my mind is consumed with the thoughts of God, and that my heart breaks for the things that break God’s heart.
-In prayer, I ask God how he wants me to live my life of love and faith in community with other people.
-In this way, blogging holds me accountable to act on the things that I have seen, heard, and written about.
+In prayer, I ask God how He wants me to live a life of love and faith in community with other people.
+In this way, blogging holds me accountable to act on the things that I have seen, heard, read, and written about.

-© Natasha Sistrunk Robinson 2012
+© Natasha Sistrunk Robinson